mkalus/segrada/src/main/resources/documentation/en/run.md

 * Open Windows Explorer in that folder and click on Segrada.exe to run the launcher.
 If the launcher does **not** start, check your Java version and/or download it from [Oracle](https://www.java.com/).
 * You should see the launcher window similar to the one above.
-* _Optionally:_ Select a path with an existing database.
+* _Optionally:_ Select a path with an existing database (or select an empty folder to initialize a database there).
   Default is the folder `segrada_data` in the folder where Segrada.exe and the other program files are located.
 * In the launcher window, click on "Start" to create a database.
 This will take a while on the first time.
 * Windows Firewall might complain.
 Click "Ok" to accept the changes.
 * Open your browser and to to [http://localhost:8080/](http://localhost:8080/).